JadDavidIsReal/NOVERA-v1/documentation.md

-# Auni AI System Documentation (Phase 2 Enhancements)
+# Novera AI System Documentation (Phase 2 Enhancements)

 ## 1. Overview

-This document details the enhanced AI-powered interactive system for the Auni interface.
+This document details the enhanced AI-powered interactive system for the Novera interface.
 This version introduces significant improvements to user experience and performance, including live transcription via WebSockets and optimized microphone handling.

 ## 2. File Breakdown